lupyuen/lupyuen.github.io/src/avaota.md

 1. Arm64 Assembly is the __very first thing that boots__ when Bootloader starts NuttX

-1. This happens __before anything complicated__ begins: UART Driver, Memory Management Unit, Task Scheduler, ...
+1. This happens __before anything complicated__ and crash-prone begins: UART Driver, Memory Management Unit, Task Scheduler, ...

 1. The Arm64 Assembly above is __Address-Independent Code__: It will execute at Any Arm64 Address